ionic-team/ionic-framework/core/src/components/slides/readme.md

 boolean

-Show or hide the pager
+If true, show the pagination.
+Defaults to `false`.

 ## Attributes